haeol/Genesys/README.md

 *..Make a branch…*
 > git branch new_branch <br/>
 > git checkout new_branch (this will switch to your new branch)
+> git branch (this will check your current branch)

 *… you do some work on your branch…*
 > git add . (add every change to the commit) <br/>